International Christian School, Uijeongbu

 The International Christian School of Uijeongbu (국제 크리스쳔학교), or ICSU, is a Christian international school founded in 1983 in Uijeongbu, South Korea.
 It is operated by the administration and is accredited by NICS, ACSI, Korean Department of Education, and WASC.

 The campus has a 5-story main campus building which contains the classrooms and a cafeteria.

 It is one of the many schools that are part of the NICS organization.
 It was the first school of its kind, and was founded by Joe Hale, who is also the founder of the NICS organization.

-As of August 2017, approximately 130 students are attending ICSU, with a total of 22 faculty and 11 staff members.
+As of August 2026, approximately 55 students are attending ICSU, with a total of 10 faculty and 4 staff members.

-ICSU is ACSI and WASC accredited, and is a member of KAIAC, KIMEA and KORCOS.
+ICSU is ACSI and WASC accredited, and is a member of KISAA, KIMEA and KORCOS.

 Academics

 ICSU currently has an ELD program (English Learning Development), to help students attain a certain level of English proficiency in the areas of speaking, listening, reading, and writing.
 Also, ICSU has an honors program and an AP program for students in higher levels.